AMAN-9608/CS7641_ML/readme.md

 #### Unsupervised Learning
 <p align="justify">
 Unsupervised learning is promising in the medical imaging field as it lacks the bias which is implicit in supervised learning (Raza, Khalid, and Nripendra 2021).
-Researchers have had success using Kernel Principal Component Analysis (PCA) to extract respiratory signal estimation from X-ray images (Fischer, Peter, et al. 2017).
-In the wider image clustering field, state of the art algorithms apply D CNNs and use clustering algorithms on extracted features to group similar pictures (Cohn, Ryan, and Holm 2021). </p>
+Kernel Principal Component Analysis (PCA) has been used to successfully extract respiratory signal estimation from X-ray images (Fischer, Peter, et al. 2017).
+Another method is to apply Deep CNNs and use clustering algorithms on extracted features to group similar pictures (Cohn, Ryan, and Holm 2021). </p>
 <p align="justify">
 Our approach will involve reducing the dimensionality of the dataset, initially with PCA.
 Subsequent methods may attempt to utilize pre-trained image classifiers such as vgg16, AlexNet, or NiftyNet (Gibson, Eli, et al).
 Finally, we will use a clustering algorithm such as k-means to group similar items together.</p>